ChrisRawstone/Detecting_AI_Generated_Text/reports/README.md

 >
 > Answer:

 For our NLP project, we chose to use the third-party framework: The Huggingface Transformers framework, which proved to be extremely beneficial.
-We used the pre-trained model from the framework, in particularly the DistilBertForSequenceClassification model from the transformers package.
+We used the pre-trained model from the framework, in particularly the DistilBert model from the transformers package.
 This model excels in text classification and allowed us to efficiently adapt it to our dataset.
 We also used the framework's Trainer and TrainingArguments classes to do efficient training of the model.
 These features simplified the typically complex training processes.
 Additionally, the integration of WandB for experiment monitoring and Google Cloud Storage for model management was compatible with the Transformers framework.
 In summary, the Transformers framework provided tools for model training and evaluation.
-We also used the framework to tokenize the text data. and for the prediction.
+We also used the framework to tokenize the text data and for the prediction.

 ## Coding environment